Karl Burns: Musical career

-Burns made an unexpected return to the Fall in 1993, initially on electronic percussion, but later played second drum kit alongside Wolstencroft as well as additional guitar, keyboards, and contributed a rare lead vocal on "Stay Away (Ol' White Train)" off The Light User Syndrome.
+Burns made an unexpected return to The Fall in 1993, initially on electronic percussion but later played second drumkit alongside Wolstencroft as well as additional guitar, keyboards and contributed a rare lead vocal on "Stay Away (Ol' White Train)" on The Light User Syndrome.
 However, he was absent from some tours and recording sessions due to continuing clashes with Smith.
-Burns's last album with the Fall was 1997's Levitate, where he was brought in during the sessions after Wolstencroft quit the band; by that time, the band was struggling financially and on the verge of breaking up as Smith was in a poor form due to drug and alcohol abuse and frequently fought with other band members.
-This culminated in an infamous New York City concert in Brownies club on April 7, 1998, where Burns attacked Smith after the vocalist repeatedly and deliberately knocked one of Burns's cymbal stands to the floor.
-After the concert Burns, Steve Hanley and guitarist Tommy Crooks immediately quit the band while Smith was briefly jailed for attacking the keyboardist Julia Nagle.
+Burns's last album with The Fall was 1997's Levitate, where he was brought in during the sessions after Wolstencroft quit the band.
+By that time, the group were struggling financially and on the verge of breaking up as Smith was in a poor form due to drug and alcohol abuse and frequently fought with other band members.
+This culminated in an infamous New York City concert in Brownies club on 7 April 1998, where Burns attacked Smith after the vocalist repeatedly and deliberately knocked one of Burns's cymbal stands to the floor.
+After the concert, Burns, Steve Hanley and guitarist Tommy Crooks immediately quit the band while Smith was briefly jailed for attacking the keyboardist Julia Nagle.

-After his departure from the Fall, Burns was briefly involved in the band Ark together with Steve Hanley and Crooks, before effectively vanishing from the music business and the public eye.
-Burns was one of few ex-members of the Fall whom Dave Simpson was not able to find for his article "Excuse Me, Weren't You in the Fall?"
+After his departure from The Fall, Burns was briefly involved in the band Ark together with Steve Hanley and Crooks, before effectively vanishing from the music business and the public eye.
+Burns was one of few ex-members of The Fall whom Dave Simpson was not able to find for his article "Excuse Me, Weren't You in The Fall?"
 (2006) and his book The Fallen (2008).
 Several ex-members feared that Burns was dead, although a rumour circulated that he lived in "the hills" in Rossendale.
 In an interview with The Stool Pigeon (issue 10, February 2007), Mark E. Smith stated that he had recently met Burns's mother; she confirmed that he was indeed alive, advising Smith that he "lives on a farm in the hills somewhere".
-After the publication of The Fallen, Burns contacted Simpson by e-mail, requesting a copy of the book to a Rossendale address which he stressed was not his residence.
-Burns had already spoken to his former bandmate, Steve Hanley, by telephone, and told him that he was married and working.
+After the publication of The Fallen, Burns contacted Simpson by email, requesting a copy of the book to a Rossendale address which he stressed was not his residence.
+Burns had already spoken to his former bandmate, Steve Hanley, by telephone and told him that he was married and working.